 Most employers provide various retirement benefits to their employees either due to a statutory mandate or voluntarily to retain employees for a longer period.
 Such retirement benefits include provident fund, gratuity, National Pension System etc. Superannuation benefit is one such retirement benefit offered to employees by their employers.

 Many times employees ignore this retirement benefit.
-In fact, many, may not even know that they have been provided with Superannuation benefit as the contribution to the benefit does not go out of their pocket.
+In fact, many, may not even know that they have been provided with superannuation benefit as the contribution to the benefit does not go out of their pocket.
 Some may also be unaware of the superannuation amount they are entitled to at retirement.
 Given this, it becomes imperative to understand what the superannuation benefit is in order to help individuals have better financial planning and plan retirement efficiently.

 Superannuation benefit is classified into the following in India based on the investment and benefit it offers:

 Organisations either manage superannuation fund by their own trusts or open a superannuation benefit fund with any of the approved insurance companies or buy the product from insurance companies like LIC’s New Group Superannuation Cash Accumulation Plan or ICICI’s Endowment superannuation plans etc.

-In case the employee changes his job, he has an option to transfer the superannuation amount to new employer.
-In case new employer does not have superannuation scheme, employee may either choose to withdraw the amount or retain the amount in the fund till retirement and withdraw as discussed above.
+In case the employee changes his job, he has an option to transfer the superannuation amount to a new employer.
+In case the new employer does not have a superannuation scheme, the employee may either choose to withdraw the amount or retain the amount in the fund till retirement and withdraw as discussed above.

 Common annuity options available are: